Maddcow/Lancache-Pihole/README.md

 ## Lancache-pihole.sh
 Performs the following actions:
-1. Verifies if root access and if pihole is installed
+1. Verifies if root access and if pihole is installed (via pihole-FTL service or a docker named "pihole")
 2. Git clones the cache-domains repo
 3. Creates a config.json file with the computers ip address.
 4. Copies the lancache-dns-updates.sh to /root